meta-llama/llama-stack/docs/source/getting_started/index.md

 ::::

 ## Step 2.
-Build Your Llama Stack App
+Run Llama Stack App

-### chat_completion sanity test
+### Chat Completion Test
-Once the server is setup, we can test it with a client to see the example outputs by .
-This will run the chat completion client and query the distribution’s `/inference/chat_completion` API.
-Send a POST request to the server:
+Once the server is set up, we can test it with a client to verify it's working correctly.
+The following command will send a chat completion request to the server's `/inference/chat_completion` API:

 ```bash
 $ curl http://localhost:5000/inference/chat_completion \